-41 The high vulnerability of coastal communities to global climate change and sea level rise leads to increased inundation of coastal areas; loss of land, habitat, and ecosystems, as well as ecosystem services and consequently economic losses; reduction of access to communities; threats to sanitation and health; abandonment of community infrastructure; reduced investment on coastal areas; loss of life and livelihoods; and, loss of traditional values and resources, from climate induced disasters.
+&lt;sup>51 The high vulnerability of coastal communities to GCC and sea level rise seen in inundation of coastal areas; loss of land, habitat, and ecosystems, as well as ecosystem services and consequently socio-economic losses: including reduction of access to communities; threats to sanitation and health; abandonment of community infrastructure; reduced investment on coastal areas; loss of life and livelihoods; and, loss of traditional values and resources.
+GOSL.
+2005/2006.
+Saint Lucia Poverty Assessment Report, Prepared by Kairi Consultants.